amemariee/hello-world/README.md

 # hello-world
-Project for mobile app program
+This is my project for mobile app program.

+I am a first year computer science student.